 - Advisor must oversee research design and agree to serve as W&M faculty member-of-record for StudentIRB review.

-- Student must complete the Charles Center StudentIRB training module in CITI
+- Student must complete the Charles Center StudentIRB training module in CITI prior to protocol submission

 - Student must attach the CITI certificate of training (pdf) completion to the protocol submission.
 Note: this training takes a significant amount of time and MUST be completed prior to the submission of the protocol.